Rich Republicans, right-minded conservatives, those who aspire to both.

 They're willing to take the public relations risk of analogizing their own family situation and the bravery that they've shown and the guts that they've shown to the kind of leadership that they want to offer the country.

-That's pretty bold, but that's the world that we live in now, Chris, where people's personal lives uh are analogized to their political beings.
+That's pretty bold, but that's the world that we live in now, Chris, where people's personal lives are analogized to their political beings.

 I thought that was looked at politically, diagnosed, if you will, politically.

-That was a tenth strike of a press conference.
+That was a 10-strike of a press conference.

-They showed guts that was nothing short of remarkable and somewhat unexpected, and it's always great when uh something unexpected happens around here.
+And it's always great when something unexpected happens around here.

-He makes the comment here that that's just the way it is, Chris in politics today.
+He makes the comment here that that's just the way it is, Chris, in politics today.

-Howard, who's do who does that?
+Howard, who does that?

 Who analogizes personal lives politically?

-Who who is it that takes virtually every news story and tries to turn it into a political event and analyze it politically in terms of somebody's fortunes?
+Who is it that takes virtually every news story and tries to turn it into a political event and analyze it politically in terms of somebody's fortunes?

 And the answer to the question, of course, is none other than the drive-by media.

-So, how many of you would agree with me, and it would be wise if you were to do so, when I say that we've just heard, we've just we've just heard John and Elizabeth Edwards announce that his campaign's continuing despite his wife's recurring cancer,
+So, how many of you would agree with me, and it would be wise if you were to do so, when I say that we've just heard, we've just heard John and Elizabeth Edwards announce that his campaign's continuing despite his wife's recurring cancer,

 incurable cancer, and that entire bite is an analysis of the political aptitude, strength, and brilliance of the press conference.